WebberZone/crp-taxonomy/README.md

 Restrict the related posts by Contextual Related Posts to the same category, tag or custom taxonomy

 ## Description

+**This is the penultimate version of Related Posts by Categories and Tags.** Contextual Related Posts v3.0.0 will incorporate all the functionality of this plugin.

 [Related Posts by Categories and Tags](https://webberzone.com/downloads/crp-taxonomy/) is an extension for [Contextual Related Posts](https://webberzone.com/plugins/contextual-related-posts/) that adds another degree of related posts matching by adding the option to restrict these related posts to the same category, tag or custom taxonomy.